 The lump sum received from the foreign government was paid in recognition that significant benefits of war were not available to the taxpayer.

 The amount of the payment depended on the length of the taxpayer's service in the merchant navy.

 Under section 102-25 of the ITAA 1997, CGT event H2 is relevant if no other CGT event applies to a particular transaction.
 In this case the only other CGT event that might be relevant is CGT event C2.
 It is not relevant here because it is not considered that the taxpayer had any rights against the foreign government that ended on the making of the payment.

 CGT event H2 will happen if an act, transaction or event occurs in relation to a CGT asset that you own, and the act, transaction or event does not result in an adjustment being made to the asset's cost base or reduced cost base (subsection 104-155(1) of the ITAA 1997).

-A taxpayer will make a capital gain from CGT event H2 if the capital proceeds because of the event are more than the incidental costs incurred that relate to the event.
+A taxpayer will make a capital gain from CGT event H2 if the capital proceeds are more than the incidental costs incurred that relate to the event.
 A taxpayer will make a capital loss if those capital proceeds are less (subsection 104-155(3) of the ITAA 1997).

 Section 108-5 of the ITAA 1997 provides that a CGT asset is any kind of property or a legal or equitable right that is not property.

 It is considered that in this situation, the taxpayer did not own a relevant CGT asset.
 The foreign government did not create any rights in the taxpayer which were enforceable against the foreign government if they did not make the lump sum payment to the taxpayer.